asciamanna/asciamanna.github.io/_drafts/finding-and-replacing-text-in-vim.md

 This is his repository
 ~~~
 You want to match his and replace it with her but not match the 'his' in the word 'This.'
-In order to match exact words you will use the \< and \> characters.
+In order to match exact words you will need to use the \< and \> characters.
 The following command would match every occurrence of the word his with her on the current line.
 ~~~
 :s/\<his\>/her/g
 ~~~